 “I am amazed at the vast array of geographic topography in Sri Lanka as well as the beauty each one possesses.
 It would be difficult for me to identify a favourite since all were distinct and wonderful in their own right.”
 Eric Johnson

 You’ve probably already seen pictures of Sri Lanka’s famous stilt fishermen.
-This method of fishing is unique to the island and they have become Sri Lanka’s most iconic shot.
-The fishermen sit on a cross bar called a ‘petta’ tied to a vertical pole and driven into the sand a few meters offshore.
-From this high position, the fishermen casts his line, and waits until a fish comes along to be caught.
-The practice is a dying craft, and it often makes financial sense for the fisherman nowadays to rent their stilts for tourists to take pictures.
-Whether they are really fishing or not, its still an amazing sight and a real insight into the traditions of the island.
+This method of fishing is unique to the island.
+The fishermen sit on a cross bar called a petta, which is tied to a vertical pole that’s been driven into the sand a few metres offshore.
+From this high position, the fisherman casts his line, and waits until a fish comes along and takes the bait.
+It’s an amazing sight and offers a great insight into the traditions of the island.

-A swing built by the local guys at Dream Cabana has evolved into an insta-famous location in Sri Lanka, and we can see why!
+A swing built by the local guys at Dream Cabana has evolved into an Insta-famous location in Sri Lanka, and we can see why!
 The location of the swing is on Dalawella Beach, which is in the south of Sri Lanka near the popular town of Unawatuna.
-Its the perfect spot for relaxing on the beach and taking some amazing pics.
-Whether you are snapping during the day or at sunset, it really is a great little spot for some fun photography.
+It’s the perfect spot for relaxing on the beach and taking some amazing pics.
+Whether you’re snapping during the day or at sunset, it really is a great little spot for some fun photography.
 The sun sets a little to the left of the swing if you shoot side on, which is perfect for some awesome sunset beach vibes.

 Diyulma Falls, in the Badulla region of Sri Lanka, is the second highest waterfall on the island.
-It is the perfect spot for a full day adventure!
+It’s the perfect spot for a full day’s adventure!
 Throughout the hike to the top there are multiple falls and beautiful natural pools cascading towards the edge of the cliff.
-You can find stunning spots to take a swim, and even jump from one pool into a lower levelled pool.
-Pack your swimming costume and get ready for a an action packed day.
+You can find stunning spots to take a swim, and even jump from one pool into a lower pool.
+Pack your swimming costume and get ready for an action-packed day!!